James M. Cooper

 A frequent speaker, Cooper has presented at the Directors Guild of America, Hague Appeal for Peace, Mondaneum, United Nations Congress on Public International Law, United Nations Permanent Forum for Indigenous Issues, Commonwealth Club of California, COMICON, Auditoria Democratica Andina, National Council for Juvenile and Family Court Judges, Rotary Club, World Bank, a joint session of the Paraguayan Congress, and the World Affairs Council.

 Professor Cooper’s work has recently focused on the legal regulation of emerging technologies including blockchain, artificial intelligence, and the metaverse.
-He is a Co-curator of Digital Davos, a network on the sidelines of the World Economic Forum in Davos, Switzerland, and has been an advisor to blockchain companies in Asia and North America.
+He has been an advisor to blockchain companies in Asia and North America.
 Professor Cooper has written extensively on financial technology publishing in The Taipei Times, The International Business Times, The Business Times of Singapore, The Hill, Yahoo!
 Finance, and Coindesk among other platforms.
 Professor Cooper is a member of Protocol’s Braintrust.

 - LLM, University of Cambridge [international law]